 The deity is wearing a crown and is riding a water buffalo.
 In his right hand, he is carrying a short stick, Kuruvadi, and a bowl in his left hand.

 The lower garment is like a skirt, similar to what is worn in Teyyam, but shorter.
-Upper body is bare.
-He is wearing the usual set of ornaments arm bands, wrist bands, anklets, chain around his neck and studs in ears.
-Kutti Chattan is wearing cross thread running from right shoulder to left him.
-The sacred thread is worn by Brahmans always runs from the left should to right hip.
+The upper body is bare.
+He is wearing the usual set of ornaments, arm bands, wrist bands, anklets, a chain around his neck and studs in his ears.
+Kutti Chattan is wearing a cross thread running from his right shoulder to his left.
+The sacred thread, always worn by Brahmans, always runs from the left shoulder to the right hip.

 The water buffalo is also wearing a chain around its neck with a bell attached to it.
-Curved horns are typical for the water buffalo.
+Curved horns are typical of the water buffalo.

-This is four-piece construction Prabhavali, deity, water buffalo and the base.
+This is a four-piece construction: Prabhavali, deity, water buffalo and the base.
 The Prabhavali, topped by Kiritamuka (face of glory) is riveted to the base.
-The back is not worked on and the image is quite thin.
+The back is not worked on, and the image is quite thin.

 According to S K Ramachandra Rao in Pratima Kosha, Kutti Chatta is a cultist object of worship and is the central figure in occult rituals involving possession and dance.